aleph2c/miros/docs/_sources/quickstart.rst.txt

    (to avoid nasty multithreading bugs).

-The high level event interface of the ``CityWeather`` object looks like this:
+The high-level event interface of the ``CityWeather`` object looks like this:

 .. image:: _static/city_weather_details_medium.svg
     :target: _static/city_weather_details_medium.pdf